 Conventional treatment involves treating the lesions to stop them from worsening, and identifying and addressing the underlying cause.

 To treat the hot spots, the vet will clip off the hair around the affected area(s) so that the hot spots are exposed.
 He will then clean the areas with a non-irritating solution, such as a shampoo containing diluted povidone-iodine (Betadine) or a chorhexidine shampoo (Nolvasan).
 The skin will then be allowed to dry.

-An antibiotic steroid cream or powder (e.g. Panolog) will be prescribed.
-This is to be applied to the hot spots twice daily for about 2 weeks.
+The vet will most likely prescribe an antibiotic steroid cream or powder (e.g. Panolog), and tell you to apply the cream to the hot spots twice daily for about 2 weeks.

-In more severe cases, the dog may also be given some oral antibiotics.
-In addition, painkillers and/or oral corticosteroids may also be prescribed to ease the pain and relieve itchiness.
+In more severe cases, the vet may also prescribe some oral antibiotics, and painkillers and/or oral corticosteroids to ease the pain and relieve itchiness.

-To prevent the dog from biting and scratching the lesion, an Elizabethan collar may be used if the lesion is on the top of the head.
+To prevent the dog from biting and scratching the lesion, you may need to use an Elizabethan collar (the cone of shame!) on your dog.